-Trump spoke with Putin at the end of the G20 social dinner
+Trump, Putin met for nearly an hour in second G20 meeting

 Story highlights

+- The meeting lasted for "nearly an hour," a WH official said

+- It came at the end of a dinner at the G-20 meeting in Germany earlier this month

-Washington (CNN)President Donald Trump and his Russian counterpart, Vladimir Putin, spoke for a second time on July 7 following their two-hour-long bilateral meeting earlier that day.
+Washington (CNN)President Donald Trump and his Russian counterpart, Vladimir Putin, spoke for a second time on July 7 in a previously undisclosed discussion, the White House confirmed on Tuesday.

+A senior White House official told CNN the discussion was "nearly an hour."

+The White House, in a statement acknowledging the meeting, contended it was "brief" and said Trump spoke with Putin through Russia's translator.
+The US translator at the dinner -- each country was only allowed only one -- spoke Japanese, the White House said.

+The statement also disputed characterizing the discussion as a "second meeting," but instead called it a "brief conversation."

+US presidents at summits often hold private and impromptu discussions with other world leaders.
+However, the lack of immediate disclosure from the administration as well as questions about Trump's own posture with regard to Russia raised significant questions following reports of the discussion having taken place.

 "There was a couples-only social dinner at the G20.
-Toward the end, the President spoke to Putin at the dinner," National Security Council spokesman Michael Anton told CNN Tuesday of the previously undisclosed meeting.
+Toward the end, the President spoke to Putin at the dinner,"

 "No staff or Cabinet were at the dinner at all, for any of the countries," with the exception of translators, Anton said.